TomKealy/TomKealy.github.io/_posts/2024-02-04-bayesian-sequential-hypothesis-testing.md

 date:   2024-02-04
 categories: hypothesis-testing
 ---

-{% newthought 'tl; dr We show how mSPRT' %} can be thought of as a Bayesian Algorithm..<!--more-->
+We show how mSPRT can be thought of as a Bayesian Algorithm.

 ### A Bayesian Model
 Consider the following Bayesian model for the data: